Doctor of Ministry (D.Min.)

 In addition to the general admission procedures, applicants to the Doctor of Ministry degree program must meet the following specific requirements:

 - Official college transcripts (sealed, unopened copy or via a direct electronic transcript system).
 Applicants must possess an accredited master’s degree related to the student’s ministry setting or vocational calling with at least a 3.0 GPA.
-The master’s degree must include at least 18 graduate hours total of Bible, theology, or ministry-related classes, which demonstrates a student’s readiness for advanced professional doctorate.
+Their education must include at least 18 graduate hours total of Bible, theology, or ministry-related classes, which demonstrates a student’s readiness for advanced professional doctorate.
 These include classes such as apologetics, Bible, church history, discipleship, evangelism, global studies, homiletics, leadership, and theology.

 - The John W. Rawlings School of Divinity requires you to submit a Professional Vita showing significant ministry experience consistent with the mission of the school, and readiness for study in an advanced professional doctorate.